OlgaLazarenko/Python_Learning/README.md

 ### DataFrame
 ## Section: DataFrame functions
-- [] access a single value in a data frame or series using a row/column label pair
+- [] access a single value in a data frame or series using a row/column label pair / pandas.DataFrame.at()
+- [] access a group of rows and columns by label(s) / pandas.DataFrame.loc()

 ## Section: Python_Numpy
 - [] plot the data from .csv file (single graph)